 Whether it is red, white or balsamic, vinegar is a very acid product that can be preserved for a very long time, since it can be considered as a "wine gone bad" it is as if it had no expiry date.
 This is due to the bacteria of the genus Acerobacter that, by oxidizing the ethanol of alcoholic beverages, prevent other bacteria from colonizing it.
 Keep it in a dark and dry place and close it well after each use.

 7. Liquors and spirits: those with high alcohol content do not expire

 Liquors and spirits with a high alcohol content, such as rum, whiskey, tequila, do not expire, even after opening.
 Their flavor will remain unaltered over time without deteriorating: in some cases they even improve over the years.
 Alcohol is in fact a preservative, it promotes dehydration and blocks the proliferation of bacteria: the same thing is also true for tinctures, such as the vanilla extract in alcohol.
 Also in this case, there is no expiry date.

 8. Honey: it lasts a long time thanks to the high sugar content

 Even honey is one of the foods that never expire (or almost): it usually has an expiration date, mandatory by law, but its resistance over time is due to the lack of water and the high amount of sugar, which does not allow to the bacteria to attack it.
-As the months go by, honey may harden or change color, but this is not a health hazard: honey continues to keep its taste and properties intact.
+As the months go by, honey may harden or change color but it continues to keep its taste and properties intact.
 To make it liquid again, just put the jar open in a bain-marie.
-Once opened, the honey should be kept well closed in a dry and dark place
+Once opened, the honey should be kept well closed in a dry and dark place.